emre-us/ISL/index.md

 ## Unofficial Solutions to ISL in Python and R

+This repository contains my solutions to the end-of-chapter exercises for the book [An Introduction to Statistical Learning](https://statlearning.com/) written by Gareth James, Daniela Witten, Trever Hastie, and Robert Tibshani.

+The book itself uses R. I use both R and Python to solve the exercises.
+I will update this Repository Chapter by Chapter as I go along.

 You can use the [editor on GitHub](https://github.com/e-usenmez/ISL/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.